miladjshayan/Double-K-S-potential-using-MATLAB-MTEX/README.md

 ## Output

-the double K-S potential along the selected texture fiber;
+The double K-S potential along the selected texture fiber;
 CSV files containing the candidate α₂ orientations;
 ODF-based statistics for the candidate α₂ orientations;
 Plot showing the variation of the double K-S potential along the selected fiber.